jawherennaceur/Hand-Sign-Detection/README.md

-# Maze Image Classification with MobileNetV2
+# Image Classification with MobileNetV2

 This project trains a Convolutional Neural Network using MobileNetV2 with transfer learning to classify images from a custom dataset .
 It also includes webcam image capture and real-time prediction using Google Colab.